Mom and Pop Capitalism?

 Creating (or re-creating) "mom and pop" capitalism does not get to the root of the problem, which is capitalist social relations.
 Trying to make a truly better world based on equality and mutual aid by creating "mom and pop" capitalism is like trying to rid a lawn of crabgrass by merely mowing the weeds down instead of uprooting them entirely.
 It may produce a lawn that doesn't look too bad initially, but the roots of the weeds remain and will eventually make the lawn ugly again.

-Capitalism itself needs to be replaced by something very different, and this will require a fundamental social revolution.
-A new egalitarian kind of economic system needs to be created based on the principle that people contribute according to ability and take according to need, in a moneyless society in which things are shared, not bought and sold, as described here with a more brief introduction here.
-And a new conception of democracy needs to emerge, in which lawmaking power exists only at the local level in assemblies that all who support equality and mutual aid have the right to attend, with social order on a larger scale deriving from voluntary federation of local communities and workplaces, as discussed in the previous link.
+Capitalism itself needs to be replaced by something very different, and this will require a fundamental social revolution--an egalitarian revolution.
+A new egalitarian kind of economic system needs to be created based on the principle that people contribute according to reasonable ability and take according to need or reasonable desire, in a moneyless society in which things are shared, not bought and sold, as described here with a more brief introduction here.
+And a new conception of democracy needs to emerge (described briefly here), in which lawmaking power exists only at the local level in assemblies in which all who live or work in the local community and who support equality and mutual aid--and only they--have the right to attend, with social order on a larger scale deriving from voluntary federation of local communities and workplaces, as discussed in the previous links.

 As is becoming increasingly obvious to the American public, the problem in our society is a very big problem.
 And very big problems require very big solutions.
 Mom and pop capitalism is not a big enough solution to work.